 For some people arriving at the airport is the start of their holiday and they have all the time in the world.
 Lucky them.
 For others (like me) it might be the start (or end) of a busy work day.
-Which is why I like things to run smoothly and efficient… and why I totally loath those people with absolutely no clue what to do.
+Which is why I like things to run smoothly and efficiently… and why I totally loath those people with absolutely no clue what to do.
 So don’t be that person.

 OK, I grant you, if you are 85 and flying for the very first time, this might all be a little confusing and you need some time to adjust… fair enough.

-For everyone else, here is a handy list of what to do to speed things up at the airport.
+For everyone else, here is a handy list of how to speed things up at the airport.

 I would always recommend checking in at home.
 Not only does it save you time, it also means you more chance of getting a decent seat.

-What time check in opens varies from airline to airline, for British Airways it is 24 hours before departure, Lufthansa has 23 hours, Flybe 48 hours, Germanwings 72 hours, Easyjet and Ryanair allow online check in up to 30 days in advance (well Ryanair pretty much forces you to use online check in, as they will charge if you decide to check in at the airport).
+What time check in opens varies from airline to airline.
+For British Airways it is 24 hours before departure, Lufthansa 23 hours, Flybe 48 hours, Germanwings 72 hours.
+EasyJet and Ryanair allow online check in up to 30 days in advance (well Ryanair pretty much forces you to use online check in, as they will charge if you decide to check in at the airport).
 So certainly worth checking when the online check in opens for your specific airline.

 Whether you can choose a seat or one is allocated to you usually depends on the airline, type / class of ticket booked and your frequent flyer status.